danibritods/demanda_academica/readme.md

+# demanda_academica
-# Project to automatize the students demands for academic subjects in UENF's Computer Science course.
+Automatically assess and agregate the demand for each subject in UENF's Computer Science course curriculum.

+# Use
+1. Put all the students extracts in the folder "Extratos_Academicos".
+(We provide mine and João's as example)
+2. Run the "Aggregate_Demand.py" script.
+3. A csv file with the results will be created in the "Results" folder.

+## Config
+In the "Config" folder we can manually change the criterea automatically generated from the "2014-MatrizCurricularComputacao.pdf" file.

+# About
-This project exist because our academic system currently does not offer a clear vizualization of the student's aggregate demand for subjects.
+This project exist because our academic system currently does not offer a clear visualization of the student's aggregate demand for subjects.
 In that regard, my friend @João and I thought about a feaseble way to help our coordinator.
 The idea is to automatically extract information from pdfs about attendance and prerequisites to map the exact necessity of each subject by the number of student currently needing them.